joshbegley/nyt-latest/previous.md

 `The health secretary cited financial conflicts, but a White House official and someone familiar with his thinking said he was also concerned about ties to Democrats.`\
 https://nytimes.com/2025/06/10/us/politics/kennedy-politics-vaccine-advisers-dismissal.html

-**Mauricio Pochettino: Blame me for USMNT hammering by Switzerland**\
+**Mauricio Pochettino after USMNT's hammering by Switzerland: 'I’m the guilty one here.'**\
-`The head coach accepted culpability for a demoralizing defeat in Nashville.`\
+`Pochettino admitted that his starting lineup was exposed and suffered its fourth straight defeat against a more seasoned European opponent.`\
 https://nytimes.com/athletic/6417912/2025/06/10/mauricio-pochettino-usmnt-failure-switzerland/

 **John L. Young, 89, Dies; Pioneered Posting Classified Documents Online**\